-What I’m trying to illustrate is that you can get skewed graphs because of the date range you’ve chosen.
+It’s important to remember you can get skewed graphs because of the date range you’ve chosen.
 No website has a consistent amount of traffic; it goes up and down.
 It’s key that you put the drop into perspective.
 Take a broader date range that you can divide by seven, or compare date ranges.
 One of the things worth exploring is to compare the date range with last year’s date range.
 Did you have a similar drop in % last year?
 Then perhaps the dip in traffic is a normal seasonal fluctuation.

-You’ve established that there is a significant traffic drop and it’s not caused by a technical error or an unlucky chosen date range, it’s time to look further.
+Now you’ve established that there is a significant traffic drop and it’s not caused by a technical error or an unlucky chosen date range, it’s time to look further.

 It’ll show you a specified graph with a graph line for each channel you’ve plotted.
 That way you can identify which channel caused the drop.
 Once identified, you can specify even further by clicking on the Channel or by narrowing down the Source and Medium of that Channel in the Source/Medium tab.